ripebananas/ConsoleOptions/README.md

 }

 var result = ConsoleOptionsBuilder.SingleSelection<Options>()
-    .Prompt("Select an option with up/down arrows, Enter/Space to submit, Escape to exit:")
+    .Prompt("Select an option with up/down arrows, Enter/Space to submit:")
     .FormatterOptions(x => x.CurrentIndicator = "→" /* this is the default value */)
     .WaitForSelection();
 // result will be Options.Option2, if selected as below